Not Just Spectators

 Silence.

 Then Nia spoke.
-"The shadows moved… wrong."
+"The shadows moved wrong."

 They all turned to her.

-She didn't raise her head, but her voice was steady now —
+She didn't raise her head, but her voice was steady now.

-moved with her.
-Under her.
-Like it… wanted her spell to grow."
+"I don't mean Freya's magic.
+Something else moved with it.
+Under it.
+Like it wanted her spell to grow."

 Cael stiffened.